ceyhanismail/Dijkstra_Algorithm/README.md

 ````
 ## Time complexity

-The program searchs through all nodes to find the closest within the graph.
-This means that the initial time complexity will be O(n) for this search.
-This will bring the total time complexity to O(n^2) where V is the number of nodes in the graph.
+The time complexity of Dijkstra's algorithm implementation is O(n^2), where n is the number of nodes in the graph.

-* For each node (n), the connected edges need to be relaxed in order to find the minimum cost edge that connects a node to n. n number of calculations need to be done and each operation takes O(n) times, therefore the time complexity will be  O(n^2).
+* Initializing unvisited and visited dictionaries takes O(n) time.
-     * n calculation
+* The main loop iterates over all nodes, which is O(n).
-     * Q(n) time
+* Within each iteration, there's a nested loop iterating over the neighbors of the current node.
+In the worst case, this loop runs over all edges in the graph, resulting in O(n) iterations overall.
-     * Total: Q(n^2)
+* Overall, the time complexity is dominated by the nested loop and the sorting operation, resulting in O(n^2).